Ehsan02/Virtual-Keyboard/README.md

+# Virtual Keyboard

-This is a simple Virtual Keyboard using JS for practice purpose.
+This is a simple Virtual Keyboard using JS.

+It is just for practice purpose.